awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.DocumentDB.md

 ## Migrating multiple databases when using Amazon DocumentDB as a source for AWS DMS<a name="CHAP_Source.DocumentDB.Multidatabase"></a>

-AWS DMS versions 3\.4\.5 and later support migrating multiple databases in a single task only for Amazon DocumentDB versions 4\.0 and above\.
+AWS DMS versions 3\.4\.5 and higher support migrating multiple databases in a single task only for Amazon DocumentDB versions 4\.0 and higher\.
 If you want to migrate multiple databases, do the following:

 1. When you create the Amazon DocumentDB source endpoint:
    + In the AWS Management Console for AWS DMS, leave **Database name** empty under **Endpoint configuration** on the **Create endpoint** page\.